ilpoldo/j_ku/README.markdown

 		t('h1',"Why do I want a DSL to create jQuery objects?") t('div.reasons')
 		._t('p',"It's petty easy to nest one tag inside the other using chains.")
-		._t('p',"Nesting is useful, but adding sibling nodes easily is great, plus:")
+		._t('p',"Nesting is useful, but adding sibling nodes easily is great too; plus:")
 		._t('ul')
 		.__t('li',"You can nest tags into tags as much as you want") ._t('li',"And you can always add more tags next to the previous")